 If you are participating on a guided tour starting and ending in Fortunstræde 1 you can leave stuff (except children and dogs!) in the shop, that will be locked if nobody’s there.

-If you are renting bikes you can’t get your stuff back until we reopen, so you might lose it forever.
+If you are renting bikes you can not get your stuff back until we reopen, so you might lose it forever.

 For strollers you can maybe borrow a bicycle chainlock to secure the stroller outside (please remove child before leaving it).